 The Company's leases do not contain any residual value guarantees or material restrictive covenants.
 Leases with a lease term of 12 months or less are not recorded on the balance sheet and lease expense is recognized on a straight-line basis over the lease term.
-The remaining terms for the Company's leases as of December 31, 2021 are 5.25 and 0.5 years, respectively.
+The remaining term for the Company's lease as of December 31, 2022 is 4.25 years.
 The Company currently has no finance leases.

-During the years ended December 31, 2021 and 2020, cash paid for amounts included in the measurement of lease liabilities- operating cash flows from operating lease was \$180,404 and \$87,747 respectively.
+During the years ended December 31, 2022 and 2021, cash paid for amounts included in the measurement of lease liabilities- operating cash flows from operating lease was \$306,689 and \$180,404 respectively.